nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/code-review-best-practices.md

 - Is the code DRY?
 - Is the code readable and easy to understand. **Good code should be [self-documenting](https://www.sitepoint.com/self-documenting-javascript/)**.

-## What specific things should we look for in a Code Review?
+## What specific things should we look for in a code review?

 Once you start to get a good understanding of the code being reviewed, it's time to get into the nitty gritty.
 Generally speaking, try to hold your fellow developer accountable to the highest standards of best practices that you can. **Strict code reviews make better developers!** Some specific things to look for include: